ini-bdds/bdqc/README.rst

 Typically bdqc.scan automatically invokes the between-files analysis on the results of within-file analysis.
-However, the between-file analysis can also be run independently, and files and/or directories to analyze can be specified exactly as with bdqc.scan.
+However, the between-file analysis can also be run independently, and files listing and/or directories containing \*.bdqc files to analyze can be specified exactly as with bdqc.scan.

 Flattening
 ----------

 A `plugin's <Plugins_>`_ output can be (almost) anything representable as JSON_ data.

 ..
 In particular, the "statistic(s)" produced by a plugin need not be scalars
 ..	(numbers and strings); they can be compound data like matrices or sets,
 ..	too .